Badu people: Headhunting

 Badu Island in particular, with the publication of Ion Idriess's novel The Wild White Man of Badu (1950), gained a reputation as an island of headhunters, though the practice was widespread throughout the Torres Strait.
 Taking the head of one's enemy was a ritual practice, involving a cane hoop and a special bamboo knife (upi) for severing the head, then boiling it and dressing it with beeswax noses and eyes fashioned from nautilus nacre.

 History

-Willem Janszoon in the Duyfken as early as 1605 sailed close to the island of Badu while en route back to the East Indies after a reconnaissance of New Guinea for the Dutch East India Company.
+Willem Janszoon in Duyfken as early as 1605 sailed close to the island of Badu while en route back to the East Indies after a reconnaissance of New Guinea for the Dutch East India Company.
 The impression left of the region was of a waste land populated by cruel savages.
 The island itself, together with Mabuiagm was later charted by William Bligh.

-Badu islanders murdered three Europeans from the Thomas Lord which had anchored off the island while searching for trepang in June 1846.
+Badu islanders murdered three Europeans from Thomas Lord, which had anchored off the island while searching for trepang in June 1846.